 The Article 17 report shows the need to increase the area, and improve the connectivity, of many habitat types of forests, semi-natural grasslands, wetlands, freshwater and marine habitats.
-Extensive surveys of several habitat types outside Natura 2000 areas are therefore needed to identify additional areas that could be included in the green infrastructure, either by establishment of new protected areas or the conservation of the habitats by voluntary means.
+Extensive surveys of several habitat types outside Natura 2000 areas are therefore needed.